Enhancing Sliding Performance with Aerial Robots: Analysis and Solutions for Non-Actuated Multi-Wheel Configurations: Introduction

-We define the use of actuated wheels as \textit{active sliding}, and the use of non-actuated wheels as \textit{passive sliding}. \citet{woper2018}, \citet{chris2022}, and \citet{hui2023} demonstrate multi-wheeled active sliding with underactuated as well as fully-actuated aerial vehicles on flat surfaces.
-Active sliding imposes relatively simple control requirements on the aerial system to ensure stable contact between wheels and the work surface during sliding \citep{hui2023}.
-Moreover, the sliding motion is driven directly by the wheel motors.
-Despite the simple control requirements of active sliding, the addition of wheel motors often leads to bulky end-effector designs and additional weight. \citet{zhao2019} presents passive sliding with a four-wheeled end-effector and showcases the operation in simulations.
-However, there is still a lack of studies that focus on physical effects and crucial contact conditions during passive sliding with aerial robots.
-In aerial systems, there are common systematic uncertainties caused by modeling errors in thrust estimation, \ac{com} offsets, and sensor noise.
-The effects of these uncertainties are often neglected for free flight, however, they can be critical for multi-wheeled passive sliding tasks which require full contact among all wheels and the work surface. \new{Even small errors in the orientation of the system can cause loss of contact between the wheels and the work surface, known as \textit{tip-over issue} in wheeled locomotion \citep{ZMP}, occasionally even leading to system instability.
-As an example, a tip-over scene during a push-and-slide task with a three-wheeled aerial vehicle is shown in Fig.~\ref{fig:tipover_imag}.
-In this tip-over situation, only two out of three wheels are in contact with the work surface.} During passive sliding, only the propulsion system of the aerial vehicle provides the necessary forces and torques (i.e., wrenches) needed for the sliding motion as well as the contact keeping.
+For sliding, we define the use of actuated wheels as \textit{active sliding}, and the use of non-actuated wheels as \textit{passive sliding}. \citet{woper2018}, \citet{chris2022}, and \citet{hui2023} demonstrate multi-wheeled active sliding with underactuated as well as fully-actuated aerial vehicles on flat surfaces, see Fig.~\ref{fig:3wheel}.
+Active sliding imposes relatively simple control requirements on the aerial system to maintain the body orientation and the pushing force, while the sliding motion is driven directly by the wheel motors \citep{hui2023}.
+Despite the simple control requirements of active sliding, the addition of wheel motors often leads to bulky end-effector designs and additional weight.
+On the other hand, end-effectors with non-actuated wheels feature a simple mechanical design and are lightweight. \citet{zhao2019} presents passive sliding with a four-wheeled end-effector in simulations. \citet{truj2019} showcased pipe inspection using an aerial vehicle equipped with a 6-\ac{dof} arm and four non-actuated wheels as in Fig.~\ref{fig:4wheel}.
+Yet, there is still a lack of study on the passive sliding problem with the simplest system design where multiple non-actuated wheels are rigidly attached to the aerial vehicle without additional \ac{dof}.